neuroticnerd/shiftleftlogical/docs/_sources/res-toolbox.txt

 are working with, but there are a few which are generally useful regardless of the environment.

-TODO: add vagrant/virtualbox VM info
-TODO: add cloud hosting section
-TODO: add SSH section

 |link_putty|
-    Easily the best SSH client if you need to work with Windows (*NIX systems should already have the tools you need installed); when you install putty, it should also give you the executables for puttygen which you use to generate your encryption keys, and pageant, which is a key agent.
+    Easily the best SSH client if you need to work with Windows (UNIX systems should already have the tools you need installed); when you install putty, it should also give you the executables for puttygen which you use to generate your encryption keys, and pageant, which is a key agent.